Jamnagar: History

 While on a hunting trip in present-day Jamnagar, Jam Rawal's hunting dogs were scared by a hare brave enough to turn on them.
 Jam Rawal thought that if this land could breed such hares, the men born here would be superior to other men.
 As a result, he made this place his capital.

 On the seventh day of the bright half of the month of Shrawan, V.S.1956 (August 1540) on the banks of the Rangmati and Nagmati rivers, Jam Rawal laid the foundation of his new capital and named it Nawanagar (new town).
 After a few centuries, its name changed to Jamnagar or the Town of the JAMs.

+During the 18th century, Nawanagar was ruled by the Jadeja Rajputs, who were known for their bravery and military prowess.
+They fought many battles with the neighbouring states and played a significant role in defending the region against foreign invasions.

+In 1807, Nawanagar became a princely state under the British Raj.
+The first ruler of the state was Maharaja Ranjit Singhji, who was known for his progressive policies and efforts to modernize the state.
+He built many schools, hospitals, and other public facilities, and introduced a number of reforms to improve the lives of his subjects.

 Jamsaib was instrumental in creating the city's modern infrastructure during his reign in the 1920s.
 Jam Saheb Shri Digvijaysinhji Ranjitsinhji expanded the city's development in the 1940s when it was part of the Princely state of Nawanagar.